Steady Hand on the Revenue Growth Throttle as Economic Recovery Nears

 Great companies are planning in another dimension.
 They recognize that a recession is likely impending.
 They've taken steps to prepare.
 And now they're planning how they'll accelerate quickly ahead of competitors when the market starts to turn.

-Let's look at the planning and preparations that companies can take now to seize those opportunities.
+Let's look at the planning and preparations that companies can take now to seize those opportunities, and ultimately help through the impact of revenue on economic growth.

 Plotting Recession Impact on Capital Equipment Ecosystems